How to Stay Sexually Pure

 The sweet psalmist of Israel had become a monster, murderer, and adulterer.

 That’s exactly what sin does to us.
-If we allow sin in, especially sexual sin, it corrupts and destroys us.
+If we allow sin in, especially sexual sin, it corrupts our purity and destroys us.
 It opens doors to demons by allowing other sins to creep in also.
 Sexual sin turns us into the people we never thought we’d become and makes us do what we never imagined we’d be capable of doing.

 David was not judged for his sin; he was judged by his sin.
 As a Christian, the same applies to you, when you are forgiven of your sin you must understand that there will be repercussions.
 Your relationships will be affected, not all will be restored, the sicknesses you incur through your sin may not disappear, and your finances may also suffer.